Why Invest in Birmingham Property Market 2019?

-As cranes fill the skyline, the UK’s second city is establishing itself as one of the most popular locations in Europe to invest in.
+As cranes fill the skyline and attention is firmly centred on Birmingham Property Market Investment, the UK’s second city is establishing itself as one of the most popular locations in Europe.
 With a central location, Birmingham is attracting billions of pounds worth of investment in citywide retail, commercial and residential space – developing historic infrastructure projects and building the largest professional services hub outside of London.

 Global businesses are actively choosing to relocate to Birmingham, enjoying the benefits of a motivated and trained workforce alongside a central location that puts 90% of the population within reach in under four hours.
 After winning the bid to host the 2022 Commonwealth Games, Birmingham has started a journey of regeneration with developments including Birmingham Smithfield, Arena Central, Paradise, HS2 and the Midlands Metro extension.

-The commercial development pipeline is filled with quality offerings, with nearly 1.6 million sq ft of Grade A stock, 90% of which is brand new.
+The commercial development pipeline is filled with quality offerings reflecting why people and businesses are investing in Birmingham’s Property Market in 2019?, with nearly 1.6 million sq ft of Grade A stock, 90% of which is brand new.
 This is a prime example of the confidence that is flowing throughout the market, giving occupiers the opportunity to take advantage.

 This level of growth isn’t relegated to just the skyline either.
 Birmingham is seeing more inward investment than any other region and as a result, the city is growing fast.
 By 2039, the population is predicted to rise by 171,000, meaning a total population of 1.3 million in just over 20 years.
 With city centre living still in vogue, residential undersupply is a very real threat that’s creating an incredibly competitive market – ideal for investors that want rental income and capital growth.